 Alcohol addiction is characterized as the continued use and abuse of alcohol despite the negative consequences that one is experiencing.
 Alcoholics consume amounts of alcohol that causes distress or harm to the individual or decreases inhibitions to the point that the individual is placing themselves or others in danger.
 Although some people who abuse alcohol do not become dependent, they often neglect their responsibilities at work, school or in other areas of their lives.
-Today there are a number of treatment options available to help people with alcohol addiction problems.
+Today there are a number of rehab options available to help people with alcohol addiction problems.
 The variety of options available suggests the acceptance of the fact that each person with alcohol problems has different needs and co-occurring difficulties.

-At Mount Regis we understand how difficult it can be to make the decision to seek treatment for your alcohol problems.
+At Mount Regis in Salem, Virginia we understand how difficult it can be to make the decision to seek treatment for your alcohol problems.
 Often people worry about the stigma involved and what others will think or how they will judge them.
 We are dedicated to offering you the support you need and the help you deserve to overcome your struggles to control your alcohol use.
 We have trained staff who specialize in treating addiction disorders including alcohol use disorders.
 They use a number of treatment approaches that have been empirically supported, which attests to their effectiveness.

-At Mount Regis we know how hard it is to fight an alcohol problem.
+At our addiciton rehab center we know how hard it is to fight an alcohol problem.
 When we enter college, alcohol is often a large part of many people’s college experience.
 Later a nice bottle of wine is a popular gift when invited to someone’s home for dinner and special occasions or social events of all kinds often include alcoholic beverages.
 However, when your focus turns to drinking instead of enjoying these social gatherings it could be the beginning of a serious drinking problem.
 Often times when someone develops a problem with alcohol it may mean there are numerous situations, occasions, invitations they have to avoid in order to even begin fighting this illness.
 Explaining constant absences to others also often results in a period of social isolation.

 Program Philosophy and Benefits